rlazarini/validate-my-form/README.md

 zipcode		## Validate a Brazilian zipcode address currency	## Validate a monetary value.
-By default, using R$, but you can pass a monetary symbol with attribute data-monetary (see more above) name		## Validate a name, basically, they need two block of words: Like John Doe
+By default, using R$, but you can pass a monetary symbol with attribute data-monetary (see more above) name		## Validate a name, basically, they need two block of words: Like John Doe creditcard	## Validate a Credit Card number with 16 digits with or without spaces cvv			## Validate a Credit Card CVV number with 3 digits
 ```

 > The input\[date\] (or data-type[date], if you wish), has 2 another attributes you can use: